kaushikn07/neural-network-on-digit-classification/README.md

   .
 Now moving to margining errors we use a one_hot fix for this.

   .
-One hot basically rather than using numeric values larger than 1 creates and null matrix but with lets for a number n the one hot matrix would have the whole nth rows 1 rest as zero.
+The hot fix basically rather than using numeric values larger than 1 creates and null matrix but with lets for a number n the the hot fix matrix would have the whole nth rows 1 rest as zero.

   .
 So this matrix is removed from resultant matrix .